Anxiety: Dragonfly CBD Wellness Series

-Everyone has anxiety from time to time.
+Everyone has anxiety from time to time, even us at Dragonfly CBD.
 Whether you’re anxious about your relationships, your health, your job, or whatever it may be, everyone’s familiar with that uncomfortable knot that ties in your stomach, the invasive worries that creep into your thoughts.

 Indeed, for many, anxiety is more than just an occasional worry.
 Anxiety disorders can profoundly affect the lives of those who suffer from them, with anxiety affecting their ability to live life in the way that they choose.